 China Medstar has, in connection with payments of certain professional fees related to a private placement transaction in 2004, borrowed from Beijing Medstar Hi-Tech Investment Co., Ltd., a company majority owned by Dr. Zheng Cheng, our co-chairman and chief operating officer.
-As of December 31, 2009, the remaining balance was RMB0.2 million (US\$29,000).
+As of December 31, 2009 and 2010, the remaining balance was RMB0.2 million and nil, respectively.
 In addition, in connection with payment of certain fees related to China Medstar's initial public offering on the AIM, China Medstar has borrowed from Dr. Zheng Cheng.
-As of December 31, 2009, the remaining balance was RMB1.2 million (US\$0.2 million).
+As of December 31, 2009 and 2010, the remaining balance was RMB1.2 million and nil, respectively.
 Furthermore, in connection with certain administrative expenses related to China Medstar in 2006 and 2007, China Medstar borrowed from Mr. Yaw Kong Yap, our director and financial controller.
-As of December 31, 2009, the remaining balance was RMB160,000 (US\$23,000).
+As of December 31, 2009 and 2010, the remaining balance was RMB0.2 million and nil, respectively.
 These loans are unsecured, interest-free and repayable on demand and are all based on oral agreements between the parties.
-We have repaid all such borrowing as of the date of this annual report.